RAID Levels | Advanced Techniques for Data Storage - Qiling

 When to use:

-RAID 6 is preferred over RAID 5 in file and application servers that store data on multiple large disks.
-If you have Web servers, high read environments, or extremely large storage arrays, RAID 6 can be also a good option.
+RAID 6 is preferred over RAID 5 in file and application servers that store data on multiple large disks, and is also a good option for Web servers, high read environments, or extremely large storage arrays.

 The number of disks required: at least 4 disks.